JT-SV/RepData_PeerAssessment1/PA1_template.md

 There are 2304 rows with NA in the data set.

-Impute the missing step values using the average steps for the interval:
+Impute the missing step values using the average steps for the interval, performing some checks as well:

 ```r